ibm-cloud-docs/openshift/openshift_health_log.md

       The number of daemon set instances that are deployed equals the number of worker nodes in your cluster.

-   3. Review the configmap that was created for your LogDNA agent.
+   3. Review the configmap that was created for your {{site.data.keyword.la_short}} agent.
       ```
       oc describe configmap -n ibm-observe
       ```